Laura Ingraham says that Biden will be president: ‘This constitutes living in reality’

 “Unless the legal situation changes in a dramatic and frankly an unlikely manner, Joe Biden will be inaugurated on January 20,” Ingraham said on “The Ingraham Angle.”

-She later added, “To say this constitutes living in reality.
+She later added: “To say this constitutes living in reality.
 And if I offered you a false reality, if I told you that there was an excellent, phenomenal chance that the Supreme Court was going to step in and deliver a victory to President Trump, I would be lying to you.”

-Ingraham’s nod toward Biden’s victory was the most unambiguous yet from an opinion host on Fox News, which has recently shown signs of preparing to move on from Trump’s quest to remain in power, The Washington Post’s Jeremy Barr and Sarah Ellison reported on Friday.
+Ingraham’s nod toward Biden’s victory was the most unambiguous yet from an opinion host on Fox News, which has recently shown signs of preparing to move on from Trump’s quest to remain in power, The Washington Post’s Jeremy Barr and Sarah Ellison reported Friday.

 Conservative media has stayed devoted to Trump’s bogus claims of victory — but cracks are starting to show

-Her message clashed notably with Tucker Carlson on Tuesday night.
+Her message clashed notably with fellow Fox News host Tucker Carlson on Monday night.
 Carlson didn’t mention Trump’s decision to allow Biden’s transition.
 Instead, he claimed that the “2020 presidential election was not fair” and alleged that Democrats had “rigged the election” by expanding mail-in balloting during the pandemic.
 His monologue was later shared by Trump in a post that Twitter flagged with a disclaimer.

-Ingraham has sounded similar themes for weeks, regularly leaning into the unsubstantiated claims of election fraud that have driven Trump’s legal fights in key swing states like Michigan and Wisconsin.
+Ingraham has sounded similar themes for weeks, regularly leaning into the unsubstantiated claims of election fraud that have driven Trump’s legal fights in key swing states such as Michigan and Wisconsin.
 Earlier this month, Ingraham interviewed an anonymous Nevada poll worker, hidden behind a silhouette, who claimed without evidence that she had seen people inside a “Biden van” marking ballots ripped from mail-in envelopes.

 “As unpleasant and disappointing as these past three weeks have been to so many of us, as much as we wish things were different, this is where things stand tonight,” Ingraham said.

-But she did argue that Trump should continue his legal challenges, which have roundly been rejected in court.
+But she did argue that Trump should continue his legal challenges, which have been roundly rejected in multiple courts.

-“To say this does not mean I don’t think that the selection was rife with problems and potential fraud.
+“To say this does not mean I don’t think that the election was rife with problems and potential fraud.
 And to say this does not constitute being a sellout to the conservative populist movement,” she said.
 “And it does not mean that I disagree at all with the president’s right and obligation to pursue all legitimate legal challenges to this outcome.”